leezhenghui/tsnode-proxify/README.md

-   ✓ @QoS on async-promise method with async-interceptor (100ms) ✓ @QoS on async-callback method with sync-interceptor (101ms) ✓ @QoS on async-callback method with async-interceptor (252ms) ✓ @QoS on sync-callback method with pass-through/nested callback handler ✓ @QoS on a method with nested invocations, QoSed method is triggered by "this" reference ✓ @QoS on sync-return bind()ed method
+   ✓ @QoS on async-promise method with async-interceptor (100ms) ✓ @QoS on async-callback method with sync-interceptor (101ms) ✓ @QoS on async-callback method with async-interceptor (252ms) ✓ @QoS on sync-callback method which being invoked recursively with a pass-through callback function handler ✓ @QoS on a method with recursive invocations, QoSed method is triggered by "this" reference ✓ @QoS on sync-return bind()ed method
 ```